 Helping Leaders Thrive & Lead with Purpose

 We are a coaching and consulting firm, specializing in executive coaching and leadership development.
-We are dedicated to helping leaders and organizations thrive in today's complex environment, become more successful and lead with purpose.
+We help leaders and organizations thrive in complex environments and inspire others through a deeper sense of purpose.

 As former business executives with 20+ years of experience in business, leadership and global markets, we have a deep appreciation of the unique pressures and challenges executives face today.
-We believe that success today requires a particular skill set related to managing complexity, distractions and rapid change.
+We believe that success today requires particular skills to manage complexity, distractions & rapid change, and to build cultures where everyone can thrive.

-Leveraging our leadership experience — along with expertise in Brain-based coaching, Mindfulness & Behavioral Change — we apply proven methods to help leaders optimize their performance and accomplish important goals.
+Leveraging our leadership experience — along with our significant coaching experience and integrated expertise across coaching modalities — we apply proven methods to help leaders optimize their performance and accomplish important goals.
 In the process, leaders get to strengthen their muscle to manage their focus, develop agility and build resilience and capacity.

-We work with a wide range of companies—Fortune 100, mid-size businesses, and Non-profit organizations—in the following areas:
+We work with a wide range of companies—Fortune 500, Mid-size businesses, Startups, and Non-profits—in the following areas:

 The Science Behind What We Do

 Our Thinking – Is influenced by what we know from Brain Science, Motivational Theory and Behavioral Change about how to create conditions for optimal performance, creativity and growth.
-That includes practices to manage distractions; tools to regulate emotions & build emotional intelligence; and methods to foster a lasting change.
-Because when you are stressed, experience negative emotions or are distracted, your executive functions suffer.
+That includes sharing tools to help you see more clearly who you are (e.g., strengths, triggers, hidden patterns and "blind" spots).
+Also, we share practices to manage distractions, regulate emotions, communicate skillfully and build emotional intelligence.
+Because when you are stressed or distracted, your executive functions suffer.

 What We Know – A habit change is difficult because much of what we do is hard-wired.
-It requires Self-Awareness, Motivation to Change and Behavioral Reinforcement.
+It requires Awareness, Motivation to Change, Understanding Barriers for Change, Practice, and Behavioral Reinforcement.
 Sometimes a habit change also requires a shift from Old Narratives to New ones.

 Our work is grounded in proven methodologies that result in real changes in mindsets and behaviors.
 Together those methodologies create synergistic effects in helping leaders/teams thrive.

 New breakthroughs in Neuroscience concerning how our brains work provide the foundation.
-Mindfulness and Conversational Intelligence practices help to change mindsets and build Emotional Intelligence & Resilience.
+Mindfulness practices and Conversational Intelligence tools help to build Awareness, Emotional Intelligence and Resilience.
 Stakeholder-Centered Coaching reinforces the shifts in behaviors and helps sustain the positive change.

 Neuroscience (Brain-based Coaching)